-In addition to the monthly payment, our calculator also tells you how much you’ll pay back on the principal and the total interest you’ll pay.
+In addition to the monthly payment, our personal loan repayments calculator also tells you how much you’ll pay back on the principal and the total interest you’ll pay.
 This total interest includes fees if you use your loan’s APR instead of its interest rate.

 - Principal.
 The amount that you currently owe from the money you borrow.
 Your loan principal is the same as your loan amount when you first take out your loan, and it decreases every time you make a payment.

 - Monthly payment.
 The amount of money you’re required to pay on your loan each month.
-Part of your monthly payment goes toward interest and the rest goes toward your principle.
+Part of your monthly payment goes toward interest and the rest goes toward your principal.